Entertainment News Roundup: Netflix must face ex-prosecutor's defamation lawsuit over Central Park Five Series; Spain's La Liga to launch its own streaming platform, El Confidencial says and more | Entertainment

 Entertainment News Roundup: Netflix must face ex-prosecutor's defamation lawsuit over Central Park Five Series; Spain's La Liga to launch its own streaming platform, El Confidencial says and more

 "CODA," a coming-of-age story about the only hearing member of a deaf family, will change that when it is screened with open captions that need no special equipment in all U.S. and U.K. movie theaters and showtimes, starting Friday.
-R&B singer R Kelly faces prospective jurors for sex abuse trial R.
+Comedy, action, romance, gaming - 'Free Guy' movie has it all Ryan Reynolds' new movie "Free Guy" defies classification.

 Following is a summary of current entertainment news briefs.